mdgolammafuz/ICO-with-ERC20-Token/README.md

 ![](assets/Screenshot208.png)
 <br/>

-4. Now, select the **third** address, for example and try to invest **300 wei** which is less than the minimum investment limit.
+4. Now, select the **third** address, for example, and try to invest **300 wei** which is less than the minimum investment limit.
 This will give an error.
 Let's select the same account and send **1 ETH** to the deposit address.
 This time the transaction will be mined successfully.
 <br/>

 ![](assets/Screenshot209.png)